 The Shuswap has an abundance of shredding opportunities for riders of all tastes and abilities.
 Here are the main zones.
 Check Trailforks.com for the best trail mapping and information.

 South Canoe is the primary area for xc riding, and home to the Salty Dog Enduro.

 There are a couple of twisty, flowy rippers near the bottom of the system, which we call the Malibu Trails.
 Across the road at the top of Malibu is a network of intermediate routes that criss-cross up and down through some beautiful sections of forest.
 Use this area as a ride of its own or as a climb to the higher trails instead of using the road.

 The classic Lower Schitzo starts at the radio tower a little higher up.
 This beauty has a little of everything, a couple drops, a nice booter, and a few spicy rock gardens – all with ride-arounds.

 Higher up still are a few blue/black trails that are a little steeper and more technical: Coffee Time, Lumpy and KC.
-Coffee time is a short string of booters (worth the extra climb!), KC is a loamy masterpiece recently redesigned, and is Lumpy is a local fave full of rocks, steeps, and, well, lumps.
+Coffee time is a loamy puzzle of turns and doubles (worth the extra climb!), KC is a loamy masterpiece recently redesigned, and is Lumpy is a local fave full of rocks, steeps, and lumps.

-Traditionally this is the shuttle/dh riding area but there has been a lot of recent work putting in some amazing climb trails so you can earn your turns!
+Traditionally this is the shuttle/dh riding area but there is also an amazing climb trail that you can link up with the main road or less-used double-track to earn your turns.